Student Societies

 University of Aberdeen Renal and Urology Society (UoARUS)

-The University of Aberdeen Renal & Urology Society (UoARUS) aims to enhance student knowledge of Renal and Urological topics, and to promote a career in in these fields to medical students
+The university of Aberdeen Renal and Urology Society (UoARUS) aims to enhance knowledge of Renal and Urology in students, and to promote career pathways in these specialities.

 The University of Aberdeen Renal & Urology Society is a newly founded society (2021) which aims to inspire medical students to pursue a career in Renal medicine and Urology.
 We look forward to hosting numerous events through the year, including revision sessions to help consolidate knowledge, clinical events, careers talks and much more.
-Furthermore, we aim to raise funds and awareness for relevant charities and connect with other students who have an interest in pursuing the field as a career.
-Opportunities are aimed for all medical students, so we encourage everyone to make use of the activities we will offer
+Furthermore, we aim to raise funds and awareness for relevant charities and connect with other students who have an interest in pursuing as a career in these Specialities.
+Opportunities are aimed for all medical students, so we encourage everyone to get involved!

 Wilderness and Expedition Medicine Society